hschwane/GraSPH/README.md

 ```
 The executable will be saved to ``bin/exec/GraSPH``.

-The code is build around my 'mpUtils' framework, which is however included in this repository.
+The code is build around my [mpUtils](https://github.com/hschwane/mpUtils) framework, which is however included in this repository.
 Files relevant to he simulation are contained in the ``exec/GraSPH`` subfolder.
 To change simulation settings
 see the ``Settings.h`` file.
 To change initial conditions you have to change the code in ``main.cpp``.
 More user friendly ways to change settings might be implemented in the future.